ullmannJan/measury/README.md

 ## Compiling

-To compile the project you first have to go through all steps that are needed for running it.
+To compile this project it is advised to use ```pyinstaller```.
+This guides you through all steps that are needed for running it.
-Then you will have to install pyinstaller.
-Install it via pip or conda
+First, ```pyinstaller``` should be installed via pip or conda

-    # pip install pyinstaller # I have not tried this but should work too
+    # pip install pyinstaller # this results in some dll error, but I haven't looked into why
     conda install -c conda-forge pyinstaller

 Finally, run the compiling script which calls pyinstaller

     python compile.py

+This will result in a folder ```dist``` where the compiled project will be placed.

+The ```compile.py``` script has the option to create a compressed .zip file of the project.
+You can set

+    zipped = True

+to achieve this behavior.